Percentage to GPA: How to Convert Percentage to GPA?

 Candidates can look at the table below for a better understanding of how the percentage, GPA, and CGPA are interlinked with each other.

 Candidates would be pleased to know they would not be required to convert their scores.
-They can simply contact organizations such as World Education Services (WES) and Educational Perspectives (EP), that have been created to make this process hassle-free.
+They can contact organisations like World Education Services (WES) or Educational Perspectives (EP), which have been created to make this process hassle-free.
 However, for reference purposes only, we have illustrated above how to convert a percentage to GPA and everything else there is to know about your scores.

 Do Good Marks Matter for Studying Abroad?